 Ontario Works is a financial assistance program for shelter expenses and basic needs.
 This program is available for youth 16-18 years old that meet specific criteria of being in special circumstances, and their parents are unable to provide for them.
 If you have any questions, please call Ontario Works directly at 905-546-4800.

-Growing out of your old clothes and need something new to wear?
-Come and visit our Walk-In Closet where you can find a variety of clothing from jeans to coats to shoes and boots – all at no cost to you.
+Students are invited to visit our Walk-In Closet where they can find a variety of clothing from jeans to coats to shoes and boots – all at no cost.
 Some toiletries are also available.
 The Walk-In Closet is found across from the Guidance office.
 There is also a variety of canned goods and non-perishable food items available to students.